|Best Overall||YETI Tundra 45 Cooler||SEE IT||

 Nothing says summer like packing an ice chest full of drinks and food.
 Whether you’re going fishing for a day with friends or taking the truck out on a weekend camping trip with your family, an ice chest is a must-have item.
 Once you find the best ice chest for you, one that’s right for your use, you can make the real decisions—what food and drinks to pack.
 Then, you can get out there and enjoy summer.

 - Best Overall: YETI Tundra 45 Cooler

-- Best Ice Chest with Wheels: Pelican Elite Cooler with Wheels
+- Best with Wheels: Pelican Elite Cooler with Wheels

 - Best Large: Igloo Polar Cooler 120

 - Best Electric: Coleman Iceless Electric Cooler

 - Best Cheap: Igloo 25 Quart Marine Contour

 Features To Consider When Shopping for a New Ice Chest